jinguodian/RectMemoryManager/README.md

 RectMemoryManager
 =================

-An data manager for tiff data which stored in memory
+An memory manager for tiff data which stored in memory.

+Written in 2013.